lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

-You've ran several models as detailed below:
+Imagine you've ran several models, based on what you learned in chapter 3.
+You:

-- Predictors were scaled to compare estimates.
+- Scaled predictors to compare estimates.
-- Covariates were baseline age, sex, smoking, and education.
+- Set covariates as baseline age, sex, smoking, and education.
-- Each predictor had unadjusted and adjusted models (time and subject ID were included in all).
+- Have each predictor with unadjusted and adjusted models (time and subject ID were included in all).
-- Models were tidied, estimates exponentiated (as in chapter 3).

-You have NUMBER tidied models, stored in a list.

-Now is the time to prepare them for later presentation.
-The more efficient approach is to put them all in a single dataframe and filter out results when needed.
-Put the models all together and keep only the model estimates for the predictors.
+- Tidied models and exponentiated estimates.

+You have 8 models in total, stored as a list.
+The most efficient approach is to have them all as a single dataframe so you can easily create plots or tables from them.
+You need to wrangle the results to get them into the proper form.

 `@instructions`
+- Add predictor column and model type column.

 `@hint`
+- The predictor is the second element of the term variable.

 `@pre_exercise_code`